 Dishwashers contain an electrical resistor called a "thermistor," which measures and controls the temperature.
 Codes beginning with "3" indicate a problem with this component or a part that's connected to it.
 Your model's technical guide should include instructions for testing the thermistor and its related component, the Optical Water Indicator (which detects debris in the dishwasher's water).

-Code 3-1 can indicate either a fault in the wiring or a failure of the thermistor or the OWI.
-Code 3-2 indicates a short in the thermistor/OWI circuit, while 3-2 indicates a failure of the OWI itself.
+- Code 3-1: Either a fault in the wiring or a failure of the thermistor or the OWI

 To repair these issues, first disconnect the dishwasher from its power source.
 Visually inspect the wiring for the thermistor/OWI circuit (consult your owner's manual or a repair guide).
 If the problem isn't in the wiring, the thermistor and OWI must be replaced.